Ishaan2605/Identity-Reconciliation/README.md

 ## 🧠 Why This Is the Best Approach

-# Feature

-| Scalable architecture       ✅
+Scalable architecture       ✅
-| Clear separation of logic   ✅
+Clear separation of logic   ✅
-| Clean codebase              ✅
+Clean codebase              ✅
-| Easier debugging & testing  ✅
+Easier debugging & testing  ✅
-| Best practices followed     ✅
+Best practices followed     ✅

 ---

 ## 📮 Contact

-Made with 💻 by **Ishaan Deshpande**
+Made with 💻 by **Ishaan Deshpande - 9967387737**

 ---